Welcome to BalletFriends

 How did we start dancing?

 As you've probably already noticed, we're twins!
 Born in Kingston-Upon-Hull, a city in north east England, UK, our lives began to unfold into an unimaginable trajectory!

 Our parents encouraged us during our teenage years to take part in creative activities and to challenge ourselves both physically and imaginatively.
 We attended workshops and events in the surrounding area, and if we were lucky, we were able to see dance companies perform at the local theatre.
 This first exposure to live performance intrigued us immensely; we still remember the smell of dry ice billowing over the orchestra pit, the transitional stage sets, and the telling of mysterious stories.
 From that time forward, we were determined to be involved in this world.

 As we were both dyslexic, we struggled at school, and our new-found curiosity soon lead us to begin lessons in dance, music, and drama.
 We couldn’t get enough!
 Around fourteen, we began to focus on classical ballet, and we soon began to audition for scholarships to help us receive additional training.
 We were fortunate to be offered the scholarships which set in motion a weekly journey of waking up at 4am to catch the train to Manchester and to Leeds and York on the weekends to receive tuition from prominent dance teachers.
 The early mornings and lengthy travel taught us discipline and defined our memories of childhood.

 Where did we train?

 As soon as we turned sixteen, we were on the train to London to audition for the Central School of Ballet.
 As we were both fortunate enough to be offered places, we enthusiastically accepted!
 It was our first time living on our own and in a new and vibrant city, training full-time with other boys our own age.
-It was a significant change to our lives, and we loved it.
+It was a significant change in our lives, and we loved it.